If someone discloses illness, injury, harm, or hardship to you, the best first step is to connect them with support.

 Otherwise, you can make a compassionate referral to campus support resources.

-- For illness, or injury: students can receive urgent care at University Health Services.
+- For illness, or injury: students can receive urgent care at University Health Services(link is external).

 - For basic needs:

-- Employees in urgent financial need can apply for an emergency loan.
+- Employees in urgent financial need can apply for an emergency loan(link is external).

-If you're not sure where to refer a student who needs support, any of the offices above, or the Center for Support & Intervention, can help advise.
+If you're not sure where to refer a student who needs support, any of the offices above, or the Center for Support & Intervention(link is external), can help advise.
 Don't worry about calling the wrong office.

 The Supportal website is designed as a navigational aid to assist all members of the campus community in finding the right place to start in addressing a concern.